qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Database
 --------

-If the DB Manager core plugin is enabled, the :guilabel:`Database` menu will be available.
 This is what the :guilabel:`Database` menu will look like if all the core plugins are enabled.
+If no database plugins are enabled, there will be no guilabel:`Database` menu.

 ===============================================  ============================  ===============================
 Menu Option                                      Toolbar                       Reference